Different Perspectives on FLP Impossibility

 \subsection{Termination in Synchrony}

 Relevant to binary agreement in complete synchrony is the work of Santoro and Widmayer \cite{SantoroEtAl1989}.
-It demonstrated that the dynamic transmission faults have the same negative effect on the possibility for binary agreement as asynchrony.
-The results, in particular with a dynamic block of omissions, indicate that "$(\lceil N/2 \rceil + 1)$-agreement is impossible if, at each time unit, there is one process whose messages may be lost".
-What matters in our context is not so much the discovered impossibility.
-This work made conclusions only about the impossibility of binary agreement.
-Important is that the proven impossibility of agreement is not used as basis to claim anything beyond that.
-Specifically, the paper does not claim impossibility of binary consensus based on the impossibility of agreement.
+It demonstrated that the dynamic transmission faults have the same negative effect on the possibility for binary agreement in asynchrony.
+This work made conclusions about the impossibility of binary agreement but wisely did not use the proven impossibility of agreement as basis to claim anything beyond that.
+Specifically, it does not claim impossibility of binary consensus based on the impossibility of agreement.

-Coming back to the proven commutativity of steps in synchrony, the fact that termination of vector consensus depends in no way on the content of the initial values hints that the impossibility of binary agreement cannot prevent termination.
+Back to the commutativity of steps in synchrony, the fact that termination of vector consensus depends in no way on the content of the initial values hints that the impossibility of binary agreement cannot prevent termination.
 A protocol with design that implements the new paradigm separates termination from making the binary decision.
 It terminates and then obtains the consensus agreement value, if possible.

 \textbf{Proof of Ensured Termination}

 \textbf{Corollary 1}: \textit{A binary consensus protocol can ensure termination in synchrony.}

 \textbf{Proof}